Opéra in 5 acts

 The great Hall of the Villa Andrea, near Venice

-The highlight of the act is the finale.
+The highlight of the act is the finale, where Andrea forbids the wedding.
 Wagner considered it one of those masterpieces where Halévy’s talent unfolds in all its power, passions unleashed like a tempest, while Berlioz thought the stretta one of the most beautiful things Halévy had ever written.

 Catarina’s Oratory, overlooking the Great Canal of Venice